When an SQL Editor tab is selected, the most important items on the main menu bar are the Query and Edit menus.

 Execute Current Statement: Executes the current SQL statement.

-Explain Current Statement: Describes the current statement.
+Explain Current Statement: Describes the current statement by using the MySQL EXPLAIN statement.

 Visual Explain Current Statement: Visually describes the current statement, based on EXPLAIN information provided by MySQL Server 5.6 and above.
+MySQL Workbench parses the EXPLAIN (JSON) output from MySQL server 5.6+, and outputs a visual representation.

 Stop: Stops executing the currently running script.